 “This year, together with the Central bank of Lithuania, we have initiated dialogue between ICO community and commercial banks operating in Lithuania in order to help banks and ICOs better understand each other’s business models and to enhance cooperation between them to overcome the rising challenges.
 We also believe that the regulation amendments mentioned above will enhance trust between commercial banks and ICO initiators.”

 – Vilius Sapoka, Minister of Finance, Republic of Lithuania

 Government Endorsed Blockchain Project

-Lithuania is the also the home of Desico, a platform for security token offerings (STOs, the more ‘civilized’ version of ICOs).
-This project is unusual because it’s fully endorsed by the Ministries of Finance and Economics in Lithuania.
+Lithuania is also the home of Desico, a platform for security token offerings (STOs, the more ‘civilized’ version of ICOs).
+This project is unusual because of how the Ministries of Finance and Economics in Lithuania has fully endorsed it.

 Their goal as a country is to continue its growth as a center for FinTech innovation.
 This is to include cryptocurrencies, paying special attention to the legalities while laying the groundwork.

 The crypto friendly business atmosphere in Malta has paved the way for multiple crypto exchanges, including